enterprisecloudsolution/ecs/README.md

-# Avoiding Software Complexity

-## Software = Behaviour (ware) that can change easily (soft).
-As opposed to Hardware:
-- Software yields functionality fast (no heavy atoms, just weightless bits)
-- Encourages More Change (because you can, you will, and you should)
-- Unless managed via a closed loop process, operational Complexity emerges (order => disorder => chaos)
-- Complex Systems are Inherently unmanageable => Inability to see the system in its entirety

-## Software Engineering is the:
-- Recursive process of Ordering & Assembling the
-- Universal building blocks of digital execution (Category theory => Composable Structures => Structure => Architecture)
-- Subject to the universal software rules of coupling (text files that reference other text files)

-## Software Architecture is a property of every software system
-- Regardless of whether it is managed of not
-- Left unmanaged, your software system will drift into complexity => disorder & chaos

-## The role of Software Architecture Management is to continually strive for:
-- Minimising the cost profile of the Software System (TCO & Margin Cost)
-- Maximizing the Changeability of Software Systems
-- Cost optimised Scaling of software engineering processes
-- Partitioning the system into fail safe change zones to contain the impacts of breaches and bugs
-- By solving for Inherent Structural Composition through the application of
-- Black box abstractions (Lego brick Shapes) and
-- Standard impedances (Lego brick Connectors)

-# Structural Integrity

-## Files, Folders and Git

-The prime directive in ECS is to only depend on Files, Folders and Git.
-This is so that we can invert the details and change everything that the Enterprise Cloud Framework abstraction operates within.
+# Finding Your Way in ECS

+ECS consists of a Framework, Methodology and Tooling.

+The repository structure is outlined below with links to respective locaitons.

-## Files & Folders
+## Simplicity & Ease

-The ecs folder structer is intended to be simple and intuitive to navigate.
+The ecs folder structer is intended to be simple and intuitive to navigate

+It is important that no prior knowledge of the ecs concepts nor ecs know-how is required.

-Each folder should serve a specific funciton and the usage of ecs should be zero based - meaning - you begin at the top of the tree and work your way down.
+Each folder serves a specific funciton and the usage of ecs is intended to be zero based - meaning - you begin at the top of the tree and work your way down.

 At each step in the tree-folder structure - there is a job that must be done.

-Each job is autonomous - it must be self validating and independently lifecycle managed.
+The job within each folder must be autonomous - it must be self validating and independently lifecycle managed.

-Each job builds on the previous one - until the ecs is fully operational
+Job are composable - ECS has service/job layers that are plugged together until the ecs is fully operational

+## ECS Repository Structure

 ```
 ecs/                           --> Start here